The Complete Ladder Inspection Checklist For Safe Climbing

 One of the great things about 1st is that you can use the automation within the platform to the advantage of your process efficiency.
 Let’s look at an example to identify one possible way you could benefit from using 1st.

 Joe runs a window cleaning company.
-He has ten teams who drive around to various clients and perform their services.
-Each crew carries three ladders – two extensions and a step ladder.
+He has ten teams that drive to various clients and perform their services.
+Each crew carries three ladders: two extensions and a step ladder.

-Joe uses 1st Reporting and get’s his team trained in a matter of minutes on how to complete their ladder inspection report on their company smartphone.
-No more need for a paper document, and no more messy handwritten forms either!
+Joe uses 1st Reporting and gets his team trained in a matter of minutes on how to complete their ladder inspection report on their company smartphone.
+There is no longer a need for a paper document, and there are no longer messy handwritten forms, either!

 Automated Notifications

 How does Joe manage these regulations with mobile crews?
 He’s taken two minutes to set up an automated notification in 1st.
-So, each time a crew completes a ladder inspection or site inspection, Joe gets an instant notification.
-Now it’s easy for Joe to manage which of his teams are falling behind on completing their site or ladder safety inspections.
+So, each time a crew completes a ladder or site inspection, Joe gets an instant notification.
+Now, it’s easy for Joe to manage which of his teams is falling behind on completing their site or ladder safety inspections.

 Multi-Device Compatibility

-No phone calls are needed with instant notifications.
+With instant notifications, no phone calls are needed.
 Furthermore, Joe can open each crew’s inspection reports and note anything they found or didn’t find.
 Joe can do this from his desktop, laptop, or even from his tablet or phone.
-That’s because the app works on almost any device.
-That is, Android, iOS, Windows, and Apple (Mac) devices.
+That’s because the app works on almost any device: Android, iOS, Windows, and Apple (Mac) devices.

 Powerful Customization

 1st Reporting is helpful for much more than mere ladder and site inspections.
-You can use the app to manage any type of inspection, checklist, form, or another document.
+You can use the app to manage any inspection, checklist, form, or other document.
 Any form you can imagine could be digitally imagined in 1st with its powerful customization features.
 So, you get a library of ready-made templates useful for multiple industries and the ability to make your own easily.

 Dynamic Workflows